-Students planning to attend FBCI full-time are allowed to live in Tracy Hall, the college's dormitory building.
+Students planning to attend FBCI full-time usually live in Tracy Hall, the college's dormitory building, with each floor segregated by sex (FBCI does not offer co-ed dormitories).
 Each room is furnished with a bed, dresser, desk, shelving, and a closet for each side of the room.
 Students are typically assigned a dorm roommate and share a community bathroom.
-Occasionally there are apartments on campus that students may choose to rent.
+Occasionally, there are apartments on campus that students may choose to rent.
 Any student interested in renting from the school should contact the Director of Facilities for current availability.